CREATE and CREATED cells

 where p

-is the DH modulus.
 Implementations MUST NOT complete a handshake

-with degenerate keys.
-Implementations MUST NOT discard other "weak"
+Implementations MUST NOT discard other "weak" g^x

 values.

-(Discarding degenerate keys is critical for security; if bad keys
+(Discarding degenerate keys is critical for security;

 with 0